-For target species, both on the primary list and the secondary list, each individual bird detected during the survey period will be entered on a separate line on the field data form.
+For Primary species, each individual bird detected during the survey period will be entered on a separate line on the field data form.
 This requires surveyors to determine if a bird that is detected several times during the survey is a new individual or one already detected.
 A conservative approach is best in identifying additional individuals.

-Each individual of the both primary and secondary target species will be entered on its own line on the datasheet (i.e. one individual bird per row).
+Each individual primary target species will be entered on its own line on the datasheet (i.e. one individual bird per row).
 Surveyors will need to determine if a bird detected several times is a new individual or one already detected.

-For the Primary Species, observers will record during which intervals each individual is detected, going across the datasheet (i.e. during the initial 5-minute period, or any of the 30- second call periods or any of the 30-second silent periods).
+For the Primary Species, observers will record during which intervals each individual is detected, going across the datasheet (i.e. during the initial 5-minute period, or any of the 30-second call periods or any of the 30-second silent periods).
 Observers do not need to record the number of times a bird responded during each segment.
 Simply record if the individual was detected during each time segment.
 Recording all the segments during which an individual bird is detected is extremely important so that we can determine whether call-broadcast is effective at eliciting additional responses for each of the primary species.